ad-pen/NASA_space_apps_Waddle_Dee/README.md

 ---

 ## Overview
-Waddle Dee is an educational 3D simulation game developed for the NASA Space Apps Challenge 2025.
+RM10 is an educational 3D simulation game developed for the NASA Space Apps Challenge 2025.
-Set in Jezero Crater on Mars, the game puts players in control of a drone tasked with cleaning, sorting, and recycling waste.
+Set in Jezero Crater on Mars, the game puts players in control of a rover tasked with cleaning, sorting, and recycling waste.
 Through interactive missions, puzzles, and storytelling, the game teaches middle and high school students about sustainability, biotechnology, recycling, and automation in an engaging and memorable way.

 ---

 ## Gameplay Flow
-1. Explore Jezero Crater and collect waste using the drone.
+1. Explore Jezero Crater and collect waste using the rover.
 2. Sort and analyze recovered materials.
 3. Rebuild DNA for a plastic-degrading bacteria.
 4. Use the bacteria to process unrecyclable waste.